DormanLab/kmodes/README.md

 2. ```run_kmodes``` is not very flexible about the data it can process.
 It assumes that every category is a non-negative integer.

 3. If the categories in your dataset are not contiguous numbers, ```run_kmodes``` will warn you.
-You can ignore the warning, or use the second arguments to option ```--file``` to modify the data file so the warning goes away.
+You can ignore the warning, or use the second argument to option ```--file``` to modify the data file so the warning goes away.

 # Command-Line Options <a name = "options" />